Federal Climate Funding For > Renters > I want:

 How can I access the money?

-Funds will be available to end recipients starting late 2025.
+Funds will be available starting in 2025.
 Click “Learn More” for details on timing and how you can be involved in helping to design the program.

-If you install solar (or certain other technologies) at home, you can get 30% of the price back as a tax credit.
+If you install solar, wind, geothermal, or battery storage systems at home, you can get 30% of the price back as a tax credit.

 What does this funding get me?